-Upon appointment, the Board of Directors verified that the members of the control body met the requisites of independence prescribed by Art.
+Upon appointment and subsequently on an annual basis, most recently at the meeting held on 11 May 2023, the Board of Directors verified that the members of the control body met the requisites of independence prescribed by Art.
 148, Par.
 3 of the Consolidated Law on Finance, pursuant to the provisions of Art.
 144-novies of the Issuers' Regulation, as amended by CONSOB Resolution no. 17326 of 13 May 2010.

-In compliance with the Code and the Company's Fit & Proper Policy, on 20 March 2023, the Board of Statutory Auditors verified, for its part, that its members meet the independence requirements set by the Code for Directors and observed that its composition is adequate and the above requirements are met by its members.
+In compliance with the Code and the Company's Fit & Proper Policy, most recently on 6 February 2024, the Board of Statutory Auditors verified, for its part, that its members meet the independence requirements set by the Code and observed that its composition is adequate and the above requirements are met by its members.